rbisdorff/Digraph3/docSphinx/tutorial.rst

 >>> print('tau(g,nf) = %+.3f, D = %.3f, E(g,nf) = %+.3f' % (tau,D,E))
 tau(g,nf) = +0.780, D = 0.300, E(g,nf) = +0.234

 We may notice that the correlation *tau* index between the Net-Flows ranking and the determined part of the outranking digraph is quite high (+0.78).
-Due to the rather high number of missing data, the *r* -valued relational equivalence *E* between the *nf* and the *g* digraph may be misleading with a characteristics value of only +0.234 corresponding nevertheless to an epistemic majority support of nearly 62%.
+Due to the rather high number of missing data, the *r* -valued relational equivalence *E* between the *nf* and the *g* digraph may be misleading with a characteristics value of *only* +0.234; a value corresponding nevertheless to an epistemic majority support of nearly 62% of the movie critics' voices.

-It would be interesting to compare similarly the correlations one may obtain with other global ranking heuristics, like the *Copeland* or the *Kohler* rule.
+It would be interesting to compare similarly the correlations one may obtain with other global ranking heuristics, like the *Copeland* or the *Kohler* ranking rule.

 .. comments::